Cinnamon Cassia vs True Cinnamon: Key Differences, Health Risks & How to Choose

 Advantages of Each Type

-• Cinnamon Cassia: Affordable, easy to find, great for bold flavors and everyday cooking.
+• Cinnamon Cassia: Affordable, easy to find, great for bold flavors and occasional cooking.
+Not recommended for regular daily consumption due to coumarin risks.

-• True Cinnamon: More refined, suitable for gourmet dishes, and ideal for those who prefer a subtler flavor.
+• True Cinnamon: More refined, suitable for gourmet dishes, ideal for daily use, and safe for long-term health.

 Use Cases and Target Audience